 When does registration open?

-It is open now and will end on August 20th (no exceptions) meaning their will be no race day registrations!
+It is open now, but fills fast.
+It will be full by race day, in most cases it is filled by the week after the event takes place (i.e. 7 days).
+There will be no race day registrations!
 If we will fill-up or are close to filling up we will notify everyone via the website and Facebook.

 I am injured, pregnant or unexpectedly out of town, can I get a refund?